naroga/foreman/README.md

 Foreman
 =======

 Naroga/Foreman is a worker manager.
-It allows you to asynchronously spawn processes without spawning *too many* processes at once (and thus consuming all your resources).
+It allows you to spawn parallel processes without spawning *too many* processes at once (and thus consuming all your resources).
 It's an easy way to enqueue new processes, sit back and wait to be notified when the process is done.